-The government's remediation plan of icing out the arsenic was initially met with uniform opposition from every group involved with Giant Mine.
-The Mackenzie Valley Review Board, an independent tribunal which aims to give the surrounding aboriginal peoples a greater say in the management of the area, proposed an environmental assessment, which will hopefully be approved by the minister in Ottawa any day now.
-The assessment lays out numerous amendments that include "forever" being reduced to only 100 years, as well as putting funding towards research that would seek to find a more attainable solution for the mine.
+The government’s remediation plan of icing out the arsenic was initially met with uniform opposition from every group involved with Giant Mine.
+The Mackenzie Valley Review Board, an independent tribunal that aims to give the surrounding aboriginal peoples a greater say in the management of the area, proposed an environmental assessment, which will hopefully be approved by the minister in Ottawa any day now.
+The assessment lays out numerous amendments that include “forever” being reduced to only 100 years, as well as putting funding towards research that would seek to find a more attainable solution for the mine.

 “The project went from having uniform opposition from every group involved to having support from many groups after environmental assessment,” says Alan Ehrlich, a member of the Mackenzie Valley Review Board.

-The City of Yellowknife as well as the Yellowknives Dene First Nation unanimously passed a motion to accept the Review Board's proposed amendments, as they would bring the people a slightly more hopeful future for their area.
-This is especially important when you put into context how much Giant Mine has affected the Dene people's lands, upon which the mine is located.
+The City of Yellowknife, as well as the Yellowknives Dene First Nation, unanimously passed a motion to accept the Review Board’s proposed amendments, as they would bring the people a slightly more hopeful future for their area.
+This is especially important when you put into context how much Giant Mine has affected the Dene people’s lands, upon which the mine is located.

 The carelessness with which the mine was operated in the first few years of production has had profound repercussions on the Dene people.
 With no pollution control, everything inside the mine was going up the stack.
-Even towards the end of the mine's life in 2004, there was still around 26 kilograms of arsenic being diffused into the air every day.
-The end result was complete contamination of the Dene's land.
+Even towards the end of the mine’s life in 2004, there was still around 60 pounds of arsenic being diffused into the air every day.
+The end result was complete contamination of the Dene’s land.

-"They have often talked about their land being destroyed," says Kevin.
-"They used to go into the Baker Creek area as it was well known for fishing and berries.
-It's really hard to find any blueberries around Yellowknife anymore.
-They've been scorched off the surface of the earth by the sulphur dioxide emissions from the mine."
+“They have often talked about their land being destroyed,” says Kevin.
+“They used to go into the Baker Creek area as it was well known for fishing and berries.
+It’s really hard to find any blueberries around Yellowknife any more.
+They’ve been scorched off the surface of the earth by the sulphur dioxide emissions from the mine.”